MicrosoftDocs/power-automate-docs/articles/guidance/planning/attended-unattended.md

+---
+title: Planning a Power Automate project - Attended and unattended scenarios | Microsoft Docs
+description: With any of the automation methods you use, the automation is going to be either attended or unattended.
+This article explains the scenarios of when to use each type.
+author: taiki-yoshida
+ms.service: flow
+ms.topic: conceptual
+ms.custom: guidance
+ms.date: 12/05/2020
+ms.author: tayoshi
+ms.reviewer: kathyos

+---

 # Attended and unattended scenarios
 With any of the automation methods you use, the automation is going to be either attended or unattended.